 The liabilities show the underlying commitments that the Authority has in the long run to pay post employment (retirement) benefits.
-The total liability of £305.4m (£7.3m Local Government Pension Scheme (net asset) and £312.7m Firefighters Pension Schemes (net liabilities) has a substantial impact on the net worth of the Authority as recorded in the Balance Sheet.
+The total liability of £313.4m (£0.1m Local Government Pension Scheme and £313.3m Firefighters Pension Schemes has a substantial impact on the net worth of the Authority as recorded in the Balance Sheet.
 However, statutory arrangements for funding the deficit mean that the financial position of the Authority remains healthy:

-• the deficit on the local government scheme will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary; and

-- finance is only required to be raised to cover discretionary benefits when the pensions are actually paid. - the Firefighters Pension schemes are unfunded national schemes with Employers' contributions determined by the Secretary of State on the advice of the Government Actuary who will have regard to the total cost of the Scheme benefits.
+- the deficit on the local government scheme will be made good by increased contributions over the remaining working life of employees (i.e. before payments fall due), as assessed by the scheme actuary; and - finance is only required to be raised to cover discretionary benefits when the pensions are actually paid. - the Firefighters Pension schemes are unfunded national schemes with Employers' contributions determined by the Secretary of State on the advice of the Government Actuary who will have regard to the total cost of the Scheme benefits.

-In 2023/24 the Authority anticipates paying £1.410m contributions to the Local Government Pension scheme, £4.479m towards the Firefighters Pension schemes.
+In 2024/25 the Authority anticipates paying £1.306m contributions to the Local Government Pension scheme, £6.256m towards the Firefighters Pension schemes.